Cortex Aggregation Engine

 State Serialization

-The engine serializes all internal state (definitions, group states, BTreeMap contents, Welford's M2 values) to JSON for persistence:
+The engine serializes all internal state (definitions, group states, the per-group value multiset, Welford's M2 values) to JSON for persistence:

 // Brainy handles this automatically via the provider interface